wasp-lang/wasp/web/docs/advanced/deployment/manually.md

 That is it!
 Your client should be live at `https://<app-name>.netlify.app` ✨

-:::caution
+:::caution Redirecting URLs toward `index.html`
-Please do not set up the continuous deploy through the Netlify website.
-When deployed in this way, Netlify doesn't redirect URLs toward `index.html` but instead returns 404, which can break the user authentication functionality.
-Wasp by default comes with a `netlify.toml` file in `.wasp/build/web-app` that configures Netfliy correctly, but the configuration may break when deployed through the Netlify website.
+If you follow the instructions above, Netlify will use `netlify.toml` file that Wasp generates by default in `.wasp/build/web-app/`.
+This will correctly configure Netlify to redirect URLs toward `index.html`, which is important since Wasp is SPA.

+If you instead use another method of deployment to Netlify, e.g. do it via CI, make sure that Netlify picks up that `netlify.toml` file, or configure URL redirecting yourself manually on Netlify.

 It is recommended to deploy through the Netlify CLI in Github Actions.
 The first deploy can be through the website or manually to get a `NETLIFY_SITE_ID`, the following deploys can then be automatic.